 Warm VS cold weather

 You may notice that skin problems subside during spring and summer.
 There are some assumptions as to why this happens.
 Some doctors believe that if patients wear a small amount of clothing at higher temperatures, this reduces a chance of skin irritation.
 With outdoor summer clothes the skin is more exposed to the sun.
 It is known that ultraviolet radiation from sunlight often helps to reduce outbreaks of psoriasis.
 On the contrary, too much time under the direct influence of sunlight can worsen your condition.
-Therefore, it is best to experiment with different duration of sun exposure in order to find something that is perfect for you.

 "It should be noted that people with a winter form of psoriasis respond well to sunlight and may experience improvements in the treatment of psoriasis during the summer.
 While people suffering from summer psoriasis, the symptoms worsen when the affected skin is exposed to sunlight”